xma711/notebook/linux/linux_distros/debian/README.md

 Desktop or laptop
 -------------

-install debian from another linux system: https://www.debian.org/releases/stable/amd64/apds03.html.en
+Install debian from another linux system: https://www.debian.org/releases/stable/amd64/apds03.html.en

 if ethernet not working, can try